Occupational and Environmental Health Nursing Program

-This program, funded by the within the Johns Hopkins Education and Research Center (ERC), educates nurses in the field of occupational and environmental health.
-National Institute of Occupational Safety and Health (NIOSH) within the Johns Hopkins Education and Research Center (ERC), educates nurses in the field of occupational and environmental health.
-Masters graduates hold upper-level positions in government agencies, military services, private sector, industry and labor organizations.
-Prospective masters students may apply to the full-time MPH program, the part-time/internet-based MPH program or the joint MSN/MPH program.
+This program, funded by the National Institute of Occupational Safety and Health (NIOSH) within the Johns Hopkins University Education and Research Center (ERC), educates nurses in the field of occupational and environmental health.
+Masters graduates hold upper-level positions in government agencies, military services, the private sector, and industry and labor organizations.
+Prospective master’s students may apply to the full-time MPH program or the part-time/internet-based MPH program.

 Return to the ERC Homepage.